IanAtDazed/ray-streamer/README.md

 # ray-streamer: Parallel processing data from a streaming API with Ray

+I created this concept application to *hopefully* help others and to garner constructive feedback on how it might be improved.

 ## The Problem
 Imagine you need to stream rapidly changing data from a 3rd party API.